dipaish/www23/index.md

 # Basics of HTML

 ## Tools for web development
 You need atleast some of the following tools to get started with web development.
 Depending on your development activity (frontend, backed or full stack), you will need some of the following tools.
-You will need at the minumm code or text editor and a browser.
+You will need at the minimum code or text editor and a browser.

 - **Code or Text editors:** Sublime Text, Notepad++, ***Visual Studio Code***
 - **Front-End Frameworks:**  Bootstrap, Semantic-UI, Material UI